gk7700/Introduction/Installing an ownCloud server.md

 ### Command Line Installation
 There are different methods and platforms for installing an ownCloud server.
 However, administrators prefer using the command line over a graphic user interface (GUI).
 Command line installation involves five steps:

-1. Ensure your server meets the [ownCloud prerequisites](https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#prerequisites)
+1. Ensure your server meets the following [ownCloud prerequisites](https://doc.owncloud.org/server/10.0/admin_manual/installation/manual_installation.html#prerequisites)

 2. Once all the prerequisites are met, download and unpack the tarball